Binance Market Update (2022-07-30)

 Binance

-The global cryptocurrency market cap now stands at $1.10T, up by 0.32% over the last day, according to CoinMarketCap data.
+The global cryptocurrency market cap now stands at $1.13T, up by 2.04% over the last day, according to CoinMarketCap data.

-Most major cryptocurrencies by market cap are trading mixed.
-Market outperformers include FORTH, PORTO, and TRB, up by 72%, 46%, and 38%, respectively.
+Most major cryptocurrencies by market cap are trading higher.
+Market outperformers include TRB, BTCST, and FIL, up by 51%, 47%, and 29%, respectively.

 Top stories of the day: